appsmithorg/appsmith-docs/website/docs/workflows/reference/run-history.md

   "errorDisplay": ""
 }
 ```
-The detailed execution of each workflow run can be viewed by selecting a specific run, which opens up the detailed view in the right pane.
+The detailed execution of each workflow run can be viewed by selecting a specific run, which opens up a detailed view on the right side.

-### Log details
+#### Details

-The log details provide a comprehensive view of each task’s execution within a workflow run, showing timestamps, unique IDs, and detailed logs in chronological order from initiation to completion.
+The run details provide a comprehensive view of each activity's execution within a workflow run, showing timestamps, unique IDs, and detailed logs in chronological order from initiation to completion.

  <ZoomImage src="/img/workflows-run-history.png" alt="Workflow Log Details" caption="Workflow Log Details" />